-- (13) Is the reason the Judiciary's two-part budget presentation does not identify the \$41,525,000 in unused appropriations because they are not properly reappropriations and should be returned to the public treasury? - (14) Would you agree that except for the last two reappropriations of \$10 million each (at p.
+- (13) Is the reason the Judiciary's two-part budget presentation does not identify the \$41,525,000 in unused appropriations because they are not properly reappropriations and should be returned to the public treasury? - Would you agree that except for the last two reappropriations of \$10 million each (at p.
 16), all the listed reappropriations in the "single budget bill" (at pp. 14-15) are pretty barren, essentially referring to chapter 51, section 2 of the laws of 2013, 2012, 2011, 2010, 2009 and also chapter 51, section 3 of those laws which are the enacted budget bills pertaining to the Judiciary for those years, its appropriations and reappropriations, respectively.
-They furnish no specificity as to their purpose other than a generic "services and expenses, including travel outside the state and the payment of liabilities incurred prior to April 1..."; or "services and expenses"; or "Contractual Services". - A. Can you explain how these reappropriations are consistent with State Finance Law §25:
+They furnish no specificity as to their purpose other than a generic "services and expenses, including travel outside the state and the payment of liabilities incurred prior to April 1..."; or "services and expenses as provided by section 94-b of the state finance law- Contractual Services"; or "Contractual Services". - A. Can you explain how these reappropriations are consistent with State Finance Law §25: